 Keep all documentation archives for a minimum of five years after the date of project completion or permit cycle unless a longer period is specified in an order or permit.
+All documents are stored on site.

 Store media such as photographs, photographic negatives, microfilm, videotape, etc. under protection from deterioration.